vpinball/vpinball/docs/Open Pinball Device User Guide.md

 ## How to handle multiple Open Pinball Device units

-If you have multiple physical devices that all implement the OPD interface, Visual Pinball simply treats them "additively": it literally adds up the readings on each input across devices.
-That means there's no need to select *which* device to use for an axis that you assign as **OpenPinDev**, since adding up all of the sources should automatically find the one that's actually sending data on each input.
+If you have multiple Open Pinball Device controllers in your system, Visual Pinball automatically combines their inputs by making the simple assumption that there's only one instance of each physical sensor present in the system: one accelerometer, one plunger sensor.
+With this assumption in mind, VP simply takes input for a given sensor from whichever controller reports non-zero input for that sensor.
+This is done for each sensor individually, so you can have the accelerometer on one controller, and the plunger on a separate controller, and VP will correctly combine the inputs across the two controllers.

-The reason we can use this simple strategy is that all of the pinball inputs are naturally singular.
-A pin cab just naturally has one accelerometer, one plunger, and one of each button.
-There's no use case where you'd expect to have multiple nudge accelerometers or multiples of the other inputs.
-All of the units that *don't* have accelerometers attached will send zeroes on the accelerometer inputs, so adding those zeroes into the total across devices won't change the numbers coming in from the one unit where the accelerometer actually is attached.
+This assumption is based on the idea that you might need multiple controller boards in your system, but there's no reason you'd ever need two nudge accelerometers in the same pinball cabinet.
+There's simply no good use case for multiple nudge inputs, since they'd all be picking up the exact same motion, making the second and additional units uselessly redundant.
+If you're using two pinball control boards that both come with accelerometers as standard features, you should simply disable the accelerometer on the second controller, since it's not needed.
+(This doesn't mean that you can't have additional accelerometers *for other purposes besides pinball nudge inputs*.
+But those will presumably be attached to other kinds of controllers that don't act as Open Pinball Devices, so they won't create any confusion for VP.)

-Note that this doesn't mean that you can't have additional accelerometers in your system for *other purposes* besides pinball nudging, since those will presumably be connected to other kinds of controllers that aren't presenting themselves as pinball device inputs.
+If this assumption turns out to be wrong, the effect it has is that VP arbitrarily chooses input from one of the sensors.
+So it still works, but the results might be erratic.
+If you really do have multiple accelerometers in your system, you should be sure that your controllers are configured so that only one of them is actually reporting accelerometer input on the Open Pinball Device interface.

-We're just saying that there's no reason you should have two *pinball nudge sensor* accelerometers in a single cabinet.
+Button inputs from multiple controllers are combined simply by treating a given button as ON if any controller reports that it's on.
+That is, all of the buttons are logically "ORed" together.
+So if, for some reason, you have two separate physical buttons that you assign as "Start" buttons on two separate controllers, pushing either button will activate the "Start" function.